Reviews You Can Rely On

 Credit: Sam Willits

-How much weight matters is also a subjective preference.
-As gear and materials have evolved, manufacturers have continually looked for ways to produce gear that meets the "light and fast" demands of elite alpinists.
-But most hardshell owners are not elite alpinists, and weight is not as critically important to these users.
+The importance of weight is subjective.
+As gear and materials have evolved, manufacturers have continually looked for ways to produce gear that meets the “light and fast” demands of elite alpinists.
+But most hardshell owners are not elite alpinists, and we don't expect a few ounces to be a dealbreaker for many users.
 It is thus essential to note that the difference between the lightest and heaviest jackets in the review is less than a pound.
-The most protective jackets are only a few ounces heavier than the minimalist models, while providing enough weather resistance for the worst weather on earth.
+The most protective jackets are only a few ounces heavier than the minimalist models while providing enough weather resistance for the worst weather on earth.
 The Mammut Nordwand Advanced is remarkably light, considering how much weather resistance it provides.
 This is our go-to jacket when weight is a concern, but harsh winter weather is also expected.

 The Nordwand Advanced's Gore-Tex Pro fabric is super light, yet durable.